 Why do they matter?

 These properties are so much more than just lovely places to go on vacation, though providing natural spaces for Americans to experience and benefit from immersion in the natural world is reason enough to rejoice that they exist.
 The National Park Service is a remarkably broad and diverse organization, however.
-“At our essence,” says NPS Director Jon Jarvis, “the NPS tells story through place,” differentiating it from other types of museums that tell stories through objects.
+“At our essence,” said NPS Director Jon Jarvis (in 2017), “the NPS tells story through place,” differentiating it from other types of museums that tell stories through objects.
 Besides wild spaces and breathtaking American landscapes (e.g., Yosemite, Death Valley, Grand Canyon, Yellowstone, Great Smoky Mountains), along with historic battlefields (e.g. Gettysburg, Manassas, Antietam), NPS also preserves and tells the stories of ordinary places where extraordinary events occurred, such as Shanksville, Pennsylvania, and Little Rock High School.